sourcegraph/about/blogposts/2021/postgres-version-update.md

 ### Speeding up counting queries

-In no world can a nearly half-hour query be considered _efficient_.
-And, due to the consequences caused by Postgres [MVCC](https://www.postgresql.org/docs/9.6/mvcc-intro.html), there are few actions under our control that could make a count of so many objects faster.
+A near half-hour query is not _efficient_.
+Due to the consequences caused by Postgres [MVCC](https://www.postgresql.org/docs/9.6/mvcc-intro.html), there are few actions under our control that could make a count of so many objects faster.
+Instead, we should count fewer things.

 So, instead, we should count fewer things.